What is Eczema?

 Contact Dermatitis

-Triggered by contact with allergens or irritants like soaps, detergents, or metals.
+Activated by exposure to allergens or irritants such as soaps, detergents or metals.

 Dyshidrotic